 AB 194 requires the Commission to review and approve the expenditure plan and any updates for a toll facility sponsored by Caltrans.
-The Commission expects that, if possible, the expenditure plan for excess revenues from a toll facility sponsored by Caltrans will be submitted to the Commission in conjunction with submittal of a Caltrans application.
-If, however, Caltrans is unable to submit the expenditure plan at the time of application, the Commission expects the application to include a thorough discussion of Caltrans' framework and expectations related to the expenditure plan before Caltrans can implement the project, Caltrans must submit the plan when ready and the Commission will consider approval of the proposed plan at the next regularly scheduled meeting.
+Therefore, the Commission expects that the expenditure plan for excess revenues from a toll facility sponsored by Caltrans will be submitted to the Commission in conjunction with submittal of a Caltrans application.